Here's Exactly How Jordyn Woods Describes the Tristan Thompson Cheating Scandal

 She called it "grown woman mess on another level."

-After a week of non-stop backlash, reality TV’s Hester Prynne, Jordyn Woods, made an appearance on family friend Jada Pinkett Smith’s Red Table Talk series on Friday afternoon.
+After a week of non-stop backlash, reality TV’s Hester Prynne, Jordyn Woods, made an appearance on family friend Jada Pinkett Smith’s Red Table Talk Facebook Watch series on Friday afternoon.

 In having her on the show, Smith reportedly wanted to “create a healing” between Woods and the woman whose boyfriend she’d hooked up with, Khloé Kardashian.
 The scandal broke last Tuesday and has put Jordyn on the outs with her best friend (and former roommate) Kylie Jenner, as well as the rest of her famous family.